timaeus-research/devinterp/README.md

 ## Credits & Citations

 This package was created by [Timaeus](https://timaeus.co).
 The main contributors to this package are Stan van Wingerden, Jesse Hoogland, and George Wang.
-Zach Furman, Matthew Farrugia-Roberts, William Zhou, and Edmund Lau also made valuable contributions or provided useful advice.
+Zach Furman, Matthew Farrugia-Roberts, William Zhou, Rohan Hitchcock, and Edmund Lau also made valuable contributions or provided useful advice.

 If this package was useful in your work, please cite it as: